HACC2016/teamkipa/README.md

-# teamkipa
+# Team Kipa

-HACC repository for Team Kipa
+Team Kipa is creating an application for OCCC to support their visitation process.